SpaDA: A Spatial Dataflow Architecture Programming Language: Results

 \subsection{Discussion}

-Our results demonstrate that SPADA significantly reduces programming complexity for spatial dataflow architectures.
-Developers can express complex patterns in tens of lines rather than thousands while achieving predictable performance by maximizing parallelism and arithmetic intensity.
+Our results demonstrate that SpaDA significantly reduces programming complexity for spatial dataflow architectures.
+Developers can express complex patterns in tens of lines while achieving predictable performance by maximizing parallelism and arithmetic intensity.
+Several optimization opportunities remain.
+Our checkerboard decomposition guarantees conflict-free routing but the number of colors could be further optimized.
+Moreover, our experiments revealed optimization opportunities for compute-bound kernels.